compromise-evident/Authorship/README.md

 Data is authenticated using the binary presence & absence of keys to lists of encrypted items (hence publicly verifiable yet authorized-only.)
+These encrypted items hide no substance of value, their only purpose is to pose a difficulty.

 ### The wrong way